Featured image of post Run!

 Incidents

-• TRS: Time to Restore Service, the time it took to resolve the incident and restore the situation to normal.
+• TRS: Time to Restore Service, the time it took me to resolve the incident and restore the situation to normal.

 When an incident occurs, the priority is to acknowledge it, then take two actions: